How to test Diodes and how to test Transistors

 How to test diodes?

 It is very important for an electronic technician to be able to determine if a diode is working well or not since it will allow him to make electronic devices to work properly.
 However not only technicians need to know that.

-I’ll show you a typical method to check a diode with an analog VOM.
+I’ll show you a typical method to test diodes with an analog VOM (it also works with a digital multimeter).
 First, the selector must be positioned to measure resistance (ohms), regardless of the scale.
 We do the following test on the picture above.

 Note: Although this method is very reliable (99% in all cases), there are some cases where this is not met due to the characteristics of the transistor or diode.
 It is suggested to take it as a 100% reliable for practical purposes.